EmAdler/StudBud2/README.md

 The design of the application will assist university students that experience low range learning disabilities and help them to stay on track and help with completing all their university needs.

+**Commits**

+My orignal repository stopped working hence I had to create another this week, thus there is only commits from the past few days.

 **References**